jnthn-stpp/stupid-mode-emacs/README.md

 # Usage

-This mode adds three commands to emacs
+This mode adds three commands to emacs:

 C-c b (compile all of the code and build the apks)

 C-c l (load apk on to phone)

 C-c c (clear all apks and class files)

 # Name